21 Common Reasons And Legal Grounds For Divorce

 15. Long distance relationship

 Long-term physical distance can lead to misunderstandings, suspicion, communication problems, and mental health issues.
-For example, you may suspect him of being somehow disloyal he doesn’t pick up your call, or respond to your messages.
-Initially, you may be an understanding wife, and he would accept your unresponsiveness.
+For example, you may suspect them of being somehow disloyal if they don’t pick up your call, or respond to your messages.
+Initially, you may be an understanding spouse, and they would accept your unresponsiveness.
 However, if healthy communication practices are not in place, the relationship may not be able to bear all this stress for much longer.

 16. Thirst for control